Summary:

 Understanding EMDR and How It Helps

 As an EMDR (Eye Movement Desensitization and Reprocessing) therapist specializing in trauma and sports trauma, I help clients understand that their nervous system may be sounding the alarm.
-Often, they’re living with a “frozen” memory—one that hasn’t been fully processed—leading the body to remain in a protective, high-alert state.
+Often, they’re living with a “frozen” memory—one that hasn’t been fully processed—thereby keeping the body in a protective, high-alert state.

-EMDR therapy is efficient and effective as a treatment because it integrates bottom up and top-down reprocessing.
-Using bottom up, focusing on the somatic (body-based) experience and integrating top-down cognitive changes, while using bilateral stimulation, such as eye movements, tapping or sound, to help the brain reprocess the upsetting memories.
+EMDR therapy is effective because it integrates bottom-up and top-down reprocessing.
+Using bottom-up, focusing on the somatic (body-based) experience and integrating top-down cognitive changes, while using bilateral stimulation, such as eye movements, tapping, or sound, to help the brain reprocess the upsetting memories.
 As the emotional intensity of the event(s) changes, the person can think of it without feeling overwhelmed and have different thoughts.
 When traumatic memories are reprocessed and stored differently, thoughts like “I’m safe, I’m strong, I’m ready” feel real—and performance improves.
-Often post-traumatic growth is present in new adaptive thoughts and behaviors.
+Often, post-traumatic growth is present in new adaptive thoughts and behaviors.

 PTSD Triggers and Why You Can’t “Think It Away”